rust-lang/rfcs/text/0000-nested-publish.md

 [prior-art]: #prior-art

 * Postponed [RFC 2224] is broadly similar to this RFC, and proposed using `publish = false` to mean what we mean by `publish = "nested"`.
 This RFC is more detailed and addresses the questions that were raised in discussion of 2224.

+*   Blog post [Rust 2030 Christmas list: Subcrate dependencies, by Olivier Faure](https://poignardazur.github.io/2023/01/24/subcrates/) proposes a mechanism of declaring nested dependencies similar to this RFC, but instead of embedding the files in one package, the “subcrates” are packaged separately on crates.io, but published as a single command and are not usable by other packages.
+Thus, it is similar to a combination of the also-desired features of “publish an entire workspace” and “namespacing on crates.io”, plus the subcrates being private on crates.io.

+    This alternative implementation has some advantages such as the potential of publishing updates to subcrates alone.
+It requires complex features such as the addition of package namespacing to crates.io, but that feature is desired itself for other applications.
+I consider that a worthy alternative to this RFC, and would be happy to see either one implemented.

 I am not aware of other package systems that have a relevant similar concept, but I am not broadly informed about package systems.
 I have designed this proposal to be a **minimal addition to Cargo**, building on the existing concept of `path` dependencies to add lots of power with little implementation cost; not necessarily to make sense from a blank slate.